-Until then, be happy with the readers you have.
-They may be silent lurkers but they are there and they are reading.
+Until then, appreciate the readers you have.
+They may be quietly lurking, but they're there, and they're reading your words.

 Great blog Sarah.
 I am finding that the more consistently I am blogging, the more readers I’m getting.